artefactual-labs/am-packbuild/README.md

 This also builds a local repository that you can use later from `rpm-testing`.

-We don't have a single target yet for Xenial/Trusty packages but you can build the packages individually, for example:
+We don't have a single target yet for Debian packages but you can build them individually, for example:

-    make -C debs/xenial/archivematica
+    make -C debs/bionic/archivematica
-    make -C debs/xenial/archivematica-storage-service
+    make -C debs/bionic/archivematica-storage-service

 #### Using parameters